cltc-berkeley/c3ec/markdown/Clinic_Curriculum/Lectures_and_Activities.md

-**_Current as of Spring 2020._**
+**_In Progress: Lectures and in-class activities will be described, linked, and/or outlined for each of the below topics._**

 ### **Lectures and Activities.**

 * Introduction to Public Interest Cybersecurity

-* Ethics and “Rules of the Road” - Steve

-	* Citizen Clinic Code of Conduct.
+* Ethics and the Citizen Clinic Code of Conduct

-	* Ethical Considerations.

-	* Security Response Plan.

-* Old School INFOSEC: Basic (& Some Outdated) Controls - Steve & Sean
+* Old School INFOSEC: Basic (& Some Outdated) Controls

-* Threat Modeling & Bounding Risk Assessments - Sean
+* Threat Modeling & Bounding Risk Assessments

-* Contextual & Capacity Research - Steve
+* Contextual & Capacity Research

-	* SAFETAG

-	* PESTLE-M

-* Digital Surveillance of PVOs: The Threat Landscape - Bill Marczak, Citizen Lab, Citizen Clinic Resident
+* Digital Surveillance of PVOs: The Threat Landscape - Bill Marczak, Citizen Clinic Resident

-* Contextual Research Recap & Information Gathering - Steve
+* Information Gathering

-* Problem Diagnosis and Reframing - Sean
+* Problem Diagnosis and Reframing

-* Open Source Research Methods, Safety, and Tools - Steve
+* Open Source Research Methods, Safety, and Tools

 	* Virtual Networks: VPNs vs TOR